 The consultancy appointment can be for you, your carers and other professionals.
 If you would like to request consultancy support, please complete either the self-referral form or healthcare professional referral form and submit to email@example.com.

 Please complete the referral form in full and include as much detail as possible.
 Referrals which are incomplete or contradict our referral criteria will be returned.
-Please submit your referral from a secure email address such as nhs.net.
+Please use a secure email address such as nhs.net. when submitting your referral form.

 Exclusion criteria where referrals will not be accepted: